Riverside Park Days - Flandreau

 Aug 7, 2021 - Aug 8, 2021

-Riverside Park Days is an annual, two-day festival held on the banks of the Big Sioux River in Flandreau.
+Riverside Park Days celebrates area talent while taking advantage of one of the city's most prized possessions---its city park.
+The Flandreau City Park is located on the banks of the Big Sioux River, and its fifteen acres feature ball diamonds, playgrounds, camp sites, picnic shelters, a sportsman's club, and the Japanese Gardens, a dance pavillion constructed in 1919 that has been placed on the National Historical Preservation Society's register.

-During Park Days, the city park is filled with craft and food vendors, hours of musical entertainment, children’s activities and various adult activities, including a softball and bean bag tournaments.
-The festival celebrates all there is to love about a small town in the summertime, and we hope you’ll join us.
-Like us on facebook - Riverside Park Days for a full schedule of events.
+During Riverside Park Days, the city park is filled with area craft and food vendors, hours of musical entertainment, children's activities sponsored by local organizations, various adult activities, including a homerun derby and softball and bean bag tournaments, and a dance to raise funds for the local fire department.
+The festival celebrates all there is to love about a small town in the summertime, and we hope you'll join us.

 |Location: